dplas/document/docs/source/index.rst

 ..
 Tip:: 15% if the service is good.

 ..
-WARNING:: Strong prose may provoke extreme mental exertion.   + Protected with Widevine Modular, Microsoft PlayReady, Fairplay, and Marlin DRM
+WARNING:: Strong prose may provoke extreme mental exertion.
-  * Native Google Widevine HTML5 MSE Browser Support

-    - Google Chrome 35+
-    - Opera (31+)
-    - Android 4.3+

-  * Native Microsoft PlayReady HTML5 MSE Browser Support

-    - Internet Explorer (11+ on Windows 8.1+)
-    - Microsoft Edge (Windows 10+)

-  * Native Apple FairPlay HTML5 MSE Browser Support

-    - Safari 8+ on Mac OSX.

-  * Native Adobe Primetime HTML5 MSE Browser Support [Coming Soon]

-    - Firefox (38+) on Windows
 Reader discretion is strongly advised.

 .. admonition:: And, by the way...